 What Happens During a Disability Hearing?

 During an appeals hearing, the administrative law judge will explain specific aspects of the case and ask you questions.
 If you bring witnesses (doctors, specialists, surgeons), the judge may also question the witnesses.
 Everybody the judge questions are put under oath.
 Hearings are informal but are also recorded.
-Because disability hearings are legally complex and stressful, most people retain the assistance of a disability attorney to handle their case.
-Having a disability attorney represent you before an SSA law judge also increases your chance of winning an appeals case.
+Because disability hearings are legally complex and stressful, most people retain the assistance of a disability representative to handle their case.
+Having a disability representative represent you before an SSA law judge also increases your chance of winning an appeals case.

 What Happens After a Disability Hearing?